 Dr. Talley received his Doctorate of Musical Arts degree in Saxophone Performance from Michigan State University.
-He holds a Master of Music degree from the University of Missouri – Kansas City Conservatory of Music and a Bachelor of Science degree in Music Education from Missouri Southern State University.
+He holds a Master of Music degree from the University of Missouri – Kansas City Conservatory of Music and also holds a Bachelor’s Degree in Music Education.
 He has recently appeared with the Oklahoma City Philharmonic Orchestra and has performed and presented at regional and international saxophone and percussion conferences as a soloist, lecturer, and as a member of a chamber ensemble.

 Dr. Talley is the soprano chair and founding member of the Chisholm Saxophone Quartet based in Oklahoma.
 He is a member of the Bessinger-Talley Percussion and Saxophone Duo along with his fellow SWOSU faculty member Dr. David Bessinger.
 Both chamber groups have premiered new works at concerts and recitals throughout the United States.
 Dr. Talley has also previously served as the Director of SWOSU’s Summer Music Camp program that brings nearly 1000 students and over 150 faculty and staff members to SWOSU every summer.